Nicci Gilbert: Early life

-Nicci Gilbert was born as Nicole Gilbert on July 8, 1970 in Detroit, Michigan, United States to African-American parents.
+Nicci Gilbert was born in Detroit, Michigan to African-American parents.
 Gilbert grew up in Detroit, where her mother Helene was a jazz singer.
 Gilbert's mom did a lot to encourage her interest in music, and when she was in high school, Gilbert performed Madonna's "Crazy for You" in a talent show.

 After graduating from high school, Gilbert studied music and drama at Eastern Michigan University.
-But she ended up dropping out after two years so that she could move to L.A. with a friend and be closer to the music industry.
+But she ended up dropping out after two years so that she could move to Los Angeles with a friend and be closer to the music industry.
 It was a risky move, but one that eventually paid off for her.
-At first, Gilbert struggled in L.A., where she appeared in various talent shows while paying her bills with non-musical "day gigs" (including a job at Taco Bell).
+At first, Gilbert struggled there, where she appeared in various talent shows while paying her bills with non-musical "day gigs" (including a job at Taco Bell).
 But things started to pick up for Gilbert when, in 1993, she formed Brownstone's original lineup with Monica Doby and Charmayne Maxwell.

 Career

 1993–1997: Brownstone

 In 1994, Brownstone signed with R&B/pop superstar Michael Jackson's MJJ Music, which was distributed by Epic Records and Sony Records.
 Their debut "Pass the Lovin" was released in the United States on August 2, 1994.
 The song failed to make impact on the Billboard Hot 100, however the single peaked at number fifty-eight on the Hot R&B/Hip-Hop Songs chart and number forty-two on the Hot Dance Club Songs chart.
-Their debut album From the Bottom Up was released on January 10, 1995 and reached its peak at number twenty-nine on the Billboard Hot 200 chart.
-Their next single, If You Love Me, became a smash hit charting at number eight on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs Chart in the United States.
-Grapevyne and I Can't Tell You Why were released as the third and fourth single from album but weren't successful as "If You Love Me" charting at numbers forty-nine and fifty-four on the Billboard Hot 100.
-From the Bottom Up also contained Brownstone's hit remake of the Eagles' "I Can't Tell You Why," which was originally a pop/rock tune but received an urban contemporary makeover from Gilbert and her colleagues.
+Their debut album From the Bottom Up was released on January 10, 1995, and reached its peak at number twenty-nine on the Billboard Hot 200 chart.
+Their next single, "If You Love Me", became a smash hit charting at number eight on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs Chart in the United States.
+"Grapevyne" and "I Can't Tell You Why" were released as the third and fourth singles from album, respectively, but were not successful as "If You Love Me" charting at numbers forty-nine and fifty-four on the Billboard Hot 100.
+From the Bottom Up also contained Brownstone's hit remake of the Eagles' "I Can't Tell You Why", which was originally a pop/rock tune but received an urban contemporary makeover from Gilbert and her colleagues.

 Band member Monica Doby left the group due to internal strife with Gilbert and she was replaced by Kina Cosper.
 In 1997, Brownstone unveiled their new lineup on the trio's second album Still Climbing released on June 24, 1997, which turned out to be their final album.
 The album was preceded by two singles "5 Miles to Empty" and "Kiss and Tell" to promote the album.
-"5 Miles to Empty" peaked at number thirty-nine on the Billboard Hot 100 but the second single failed to chart on the Hot 100.
+"5 Miles to Empty" peaked at number thirty-nine on the Billboard Hot 100, but the second single failed to chart on the Hot 100.
 Much to the disappointment of Brownstone's fans, the group broke up that year.